|Dates / Deadlines:|

 The course will count as INBU/MKTG 3450 (International Marketing), which fulfills a Business elective or a course for the International Business certificate.

 The Global Marketing Study Abroad Experience consists of a combination of direct experience, readings, and research.
 The purpose of the course is to create a global learning experience using India’s business environment and culture as a medium to facilitate the student's understanding of the global marketing environment.
 The student will demonstrate his or her understanding and knowledge of the subject matter through a trip journal and written paper as well as discussions, observations, and team case analysis and presentation.
+CU-Boulder students will have some supplemental coursework as well, that will be graded by CU faculty.
 At the end of the course, the student will be able to understand: the dynamic impact of the environmental influences on consumers and markets in emerging markets, the various environmental factors (political, legal, economic, ethical, cultural and social, and technological systems) operating within India and Kerala, and understand what global marketing is and just how much it is influenced by the country's specific environmental situation.

 - 2014 dates are still being finalized but the program is expected to begin shortly after the Christmas holiday and end in the second week of January.
 CU-Boulder students will likely arrive back in the U.S. THE DAY BEFORE SPRING CLASSES START at CU.